nheske/mathematics-of-poker/mathematics_of_poker/games/ch11/README.md

 Planned additions for this chapter include further threshold-based half-street variants.

+> **Tip:** Generated plots from the example scripts are routed to a `plots/` directory in these
+> snippets.
+The repository ignores that folder by default, keeping diagnostic PNG files out of
+> version control.
+Create it once (`mkdir plots`) and point `--plot-file` there for all runs.

 ## Clairvoyance Game (Example 11.1)

 The Clairvoyance Game models a value/bluff decision for Player Y, who has perfect information